Placemaking as an Economic Development Tool

 , State of Michigan

-Confirmed SpeakerJames Tischler, FAICP is Policy Director for the State of Michigan's Community Development Division.
-In this role, he is responsible for design of place-based economic and community development programs and policy, and also facilitating the State’s placemaking activities.
-He has more than 29 years of experience in the field of urban planning, working for public organizations and consulting with private sector firms.
+Confirmed SpeakerJames Tischler, FAICP presently serves as Development Director for the State of Michigan Land Bank Authority.
+He has more than 30 years of experience in planning and development, working for public organizations and consulting with private sector firms.
 Mr. Tischler holds a Master of Urban Planning degree from Wayne State University and is a graduate of the University of Oklahoma Economic Development Institute.
-In addition to registration with the American Institute of Certified Planners, he is a member of the American Planning Association and Michigan Association of Planning, the Congress for the New Urbanism, the Urban Land Institute, the International Seminar on Urban Form, and is a Board member of the Form-Based Codes Institute.
+In addition to registration with the American Institute of Certified Planners, he is a member of the American Planning Association and Michigan Association of Planning, the Congress for the New Urbanism, the International Seminar on Urban Form, and is a Board member of the Form-Based Codes Institute.

 , Plng & Zoning News